ACM40960/project-Pyate/README.md

 •	Once the file is downloaded double click  the installation file and follow the instructions to complete the installation.
 (For step-by-step process please visit  <a href="https://data-flair.training/blogs/how-to-install-r/" target="_blank">here</a>)

-•	Install.packages(`"_Package name_”`) is the command used to install the required libraries required for the project and below are the mentioned libraries needed for model to run successfully.
+•	install.packages(`"_Package name_”`) is the command used to install the required libraries required for the project and below are the mentioned libraries needed for model to run successfully.
 Below are the packages required to run the project successfully

 •	To install packages use above mentioned command with required package name in Console window of R Studio.